What is Unlimited Liability?

 Unlimited Liability is the legal obligation of company founders and business owners to repay, in full, the debt and other financial obligations of their companies.
 This legal obligation generally exists in businesses that are proprietorships or general partnerships.
 Each company owner is equally responsible for repaying the business’ financial obligations.
 These obligations can be paid through the sale of owners’ personal assets.
 Most companies opt to form a limited partnership, where a partner’s liability cannot exceed their investment.
 For many companies, nondisclosure is a benefit of forming a foreign unlimited liability subsidiary.

-Unlimited Liability Vs. Limited Liability
+Definition of Unlimited Liability Vs Limited Liability

 The key differences between Unlimited Liability and Limited Liability can be seen as below: